pvarshney2004/EInsurance_App/README.md

 ## 📌 Project Description
 The **E-Insurance Application** is a role-based web platform designed to digitize and streamline insurance operations.
 It allows different types of users—**Customers, Admins, Insurance Agents, and Employees**—to interact with the system based on their roles.

 The application provides secure authentication using **JWT (JSON Web Token)** and enables users to manage policies, payments, and administrative data efficiently.
-Customers can purchase and view policies, while admins have full control over managing users, banks, and customer-related data.
+Customers can purchase and view policies, while admins have full control over managing users, and customer-related data.

 The system also focuses on:
 - Secure access with role-based authorization (RBAC)
 - Efficient policy and payment management
-- Administrative control over users and banking data
+- Administrative control over users data
 - Scalability and performance optimization

 ---